mvguest/rbforge/README.md

 # Rbforge

-Rbforge is a CLI gem that helps you quickly start Ruby projects by automatically generating essential files such as `README.md`, `Gemfile`, `lib/`, `version.rb`, and more.
+Rbforge is a CLI gem that helps you quickly start Ruby projects by automatically generating essential files such as `README.md`, `Gemfile`, `src/`, and more.

 Perfect for Ruby developers who want to standardize or accelerate the creation of new gems or plain Ruby projects.